Harshith2000/HANGMAN-Game/README.md

 # HANGMAN-Game
-A simple Hangman game using Pyhton
+A simple Hangman game using Python